agentmorris/camera-trap-ml-survey/README.md

 ##### Ecology papers

-* Atzeni L, Janchivlamdan C, Choijin B, Khurelbaatar A, Tserendorj U, Ganbold D, Krofel M, Augugliaro C. At the edge of persistence: Climate change threatens habitat and connectivity of the Gobi bear in the Mongolian desert.
-Preprint, 2026.

-* Schillé L, Poirier V, Raspail F, Chaumeil P, Bordenave P, Herrault PA, Paquette A. From bird communities to trophic interactions: successive ecological filters decouple potential and realized insectivory in urban environments. bioRxiv, 2026 Feb 25.

-* Boekschoten R. Context Dependent Effects of Large Carnivores on Mesocarnivores: Pumas and Foxes in Patagonia (Doctoral dissertation).

 ##### Technical methods papers

 * Meliane MK, Guthrie JM, Ellington EH.
 Are we there yet?
 Reliable occupancy modeling from AI-labeled trail camera data.
 Conservation Science and Practice.
 2026:e70367.